kaiser-hamid/vaccine_registration/README.md

 Author: **Kaiser Hamid**
 Date: **2024-10-12**

+## Requirements:

+- Server config same as laravel 11
+- Node version 18 or above

 ## Instructions:

 - There are two seperate projects.
 One is backend (Laravel API), another is frontend (Reactjs)